rcardin / raise4s 0.4.0

 def findUserById(id: String): User raises Error = User(id, "Alice")

 How do we read the above syntax?
-The function findUserById returns a User and can raise an error of type String.
+The function findUserById returns a User and can raise an error of type Error or any of its subtypes.

-The above function let us short-circuit an execution and raise an error of type String using the raise function:
+The above function let us short-circuit an execution and raise an error of type UserNotFound using the raise function:

 def findUserById(id: String): User raises Error =